Changissnz/nu_merchant_principal/README.md

 A frequent underlying drive to specialize is the situation of worker overflow, a problem that takes forms in reference to the input and the output.
-In one form that is the constraint of input sources.
-Suppose there is a task $t_i$ to be completed, and the task requires the worker to be at positions $\{p_1,\dots,p_m\}.
+In one form that is the constraint of input sources, suppose there is a task $t_i$ to be completed, and the task requires the worker to be at positions $\{p_1,\dots,p_m\}.
 A spare number of workers greater than $m$ would not positively affect the outcome.
 Instead, the workers